tact/Canopy/Targets/Canopy/Sources/Canopy.docc/Motivation and scope.md

 # Motivation and scope

-A summary of Canopy motivation, technical design goals, and scope.
+A summary of the motivation, technical design goals, and scope of the Canopy project.

 ## Overview